Xuinnz/ambigui2/readme.md

 ## Project Status

-Current repository state: scaffolding and module layout are in place.
+Current repository state: Ongoing Engine Development

-- Source modules are present under `src/`, but implementation files are currently stubs.
+- Implemented Board and Pieces logic.
-- The architecture and milestones are defined; engine and AI logic are the next implementation focus.
+- Next to implement is physics and RNG.
 This README documents the intended production architecture and development workflow.

 ## Core Concepts